 The example diagram is part of the NIEM 4 Starter Model, available through the Model Wizard.
-It provides a convenient startin point for creating your own NIEM 4 model.
+It provides a convenient startin point for creating your own NIEM a model.
 A user-defined NIEM schema is built around a Model Package Description (MPD).
 For consumers of the schema, the MPD defines how to use the various XSD files that are included and what message types are being defined.
-The MPD is created using instances of a number of Classes defined in the UML Profile.
+The MPD is created using instrances of an umber of Classes defined in the UML Profile.
 Enterprise Architect provides these Classes in a Package that is available through the Model Wizard, or from our Reusable Asset Server.
-Al NIEM4 models require these MPD types, so that the object instances used to create the MPD can correctly reference the classifiers from which they are derived.
-The Package NIEM MPD Types' is already included in this example model.
+All NIEM at models require these MPD types, so that the object instances used to create the MPD can correctly reference the classifiers from which they are derived.
+The Package 'NIEM MPD Types' is already included in this example model.